ZeroCM/zcm/docs/philosophy.md

 Luckily, for us dreamers, this depiction is precisely what ZCM aims to be!
 ZCM's primary value is its message type system.
 ZCM, provides an extremely rich type system with support for nested/recursive types, array types, and enum/const values.
-The message type-system is statically-typed and provides strong guarentees of message validity via hash codes computed based on the message format.
-If a message type is changed, ZCM will detect the changes, and reject all invalid messsges.
-It is simply not possible to incorrectly decode binary data with ZCM.
+The message type-system is statically-typed and provides strong guarantees of message validity via hash codes computed based on messages are encoded, sent, type-verified, and decoded into language-idiomatic bindings!

-### Example

-Let's consider the example above.
-We'd define the message type as follows (in Foo.zcm):

-    struct Foo {
-        string str;
-        uint32_t n;
-        double nums[n];
-    };

-Then, we can generate language-specific versions with our zcm-gen tool.
-For C++, we get:

-    class Foo
-    {
-      public:
-        std::string str;
-        int32_t    n;
-        std::vector< double > nums;
-      // ...
-    };

-For Python we get:

-    class Foo(object):
-        __slots__ = ["str", "n", "nums"]

-        def __init__(self):
-            self.str = ""
-            self.n = 0
-            self.nums = []

-We can then use the ZCM APIs to send Foo messages between application nodes in our system.
-Just like we dreamed, our messages are encoded, *sent*, type-verified, and decoded into language-idiomatic bindings!

 ### The Tricky Bit

 The tricky part with this *Dream Approach* is the transfer protocol.
 Until now, we've been very *hand-wavy* about it.
 This is for a good reason; its hard!
-What should be we use for the transfer protocol?
-On one hand, we could jsut stick with TCP since it's fairly ubiquitous.
+What should we use for the transfer protocol?
+On one hand, we could just stick with TCP since it's fairly ubiquitous.
 But, then again, (1) we may not find a TCP/IP stack on every system, and (2) TCP is an awful choice for some applications.
-For a real-time application on a LAN-connected cluster, we might quickly conclude that UDP multcast is the perfect transport protocal, and we'd likely be right for this application.
+For a real-time application on a LAN-connected cluster, we might quickly conclude that UDP multicast is the perfect transport protocol, and we'd likely be right for this application.
 But, what about embedded systems?
 How many of them actually have a reliable TCP/IP stack?
 Or, how about web applications where we only have ASCII-based
 TCP/IP via WebSockets?
-In general, what transports can we reasonable expect a system to have?
+In general, what transports can we reasonably expect a system to have?

 ### Transport Agnosticism

 If you ponder this question long enough, you'll only emerge petrified.
 The only reasonable answer is unsatisfying: transports are very platform-dependent.
-It is just not possible to apease every application that could benifit for using zcmtypes.
-So, ZCM doesn't chose a transport.
+It is just not possible to appease every application that could benefit by using zcmtypes. **So, ZCM doesn't chose a transport**.
 Instead ZCM treats transports as a platform/application specific issue, and provides a lightweight microframework for implementing a ZCM-compliant transport.
 Out-of-the-box, ZCM provides a lot of conventional transports, but non of them are strictly required.
 ZCM can work well on any system with any transport.

 ## The Mission

-This is the essence of ZCM: Statically Well-Defined Messages, Transport Agnosticism, and Language Agnosticism enabling distubuted applications using many heterogeneous compute platforms.
-Whether it's an Embedded, Server, Cluster, or Web distributed system, we aim to make it trivial to share and exchage common message types with each-other.
+This is the essence of ZCM: *Statically Well-Defined Messages, Transport Agnosticism, and Language Agnosticism enabling distributed applications using many heterogeneous compute platforms*.
+Whether it's an Embedded, Server, Cluster, or Web distributed system, we aim to make it trivial to share and exchange common message types across language and system barriers.
 We provide ZCM to make this easy.

 ## Next Steps